 Two of the books above, which I purchased online, were inscribed to Cecil’s cousin Nola.
 That sounds like a name I’ve seen in either the Crawford or Pilcher genealogies; I’ll look it up.

-Speaking of cousins, I’d love to know if Cecil still has family in the El Paso area.
-I traced the Crawford family history in the 1970s but I did not keep up with various branches.
-Now, my information is too out of date for me to make any “cold” contacts.
-I’m brainstorming how I might find some of his relatives, in a non-creepy way.
+Speaking of cousins, I’d love to know if Cecil still has family in Texas.
+I traced the Crawford family history in the 1970s but I did not keep up with all the

 Is there a poor sinner here today, whom God has disciplined, whether less or more severely than He did those men [Joseph's brothers], and brought you to repentance?
 If so, the kind Redeemer whom you rejected, and sold, as it were, to strangers, stands ready to forgive you more completely and perfectly than Joseph forgave his brethren.
 He has found out your iniquity; he knows it all; but he died that he might be able to forgive you.
 Come in his appointed way; come guilty and trembling, as Joseph’s brothers came, and you will find His everlasting arms around you (p.
 587).